-Figure 2.
-Comparison of Field to Market Fieldprint Platform output from improved soil health field compared to standard practice field.
+Fig. 2.
+Comparison of Field to Market Fieldprint Platform (v 4.0) output from improved soil health field compared to standard practice field.
 Fieldprint results are shown on the spidergram as relative indices on a scale of 1-100 that represent metric scores.
-The indices are calculated so that smaller values and a smaller shaded area on the spidergram indicate less resource use or environmental impact from your field.
+The indices are calculated so that smaller values and a smaller shaded area on the spidergram indicate less resource use or environmental impact from a field.